ansyblenetwork/aquietlife/_posts/2021-07-06-buying-premium.md

 1. speculation, and
 2. release of capital.

 You should never sell a spread while expecting to take a total loss.
 Equivalently, when you sell a spread, you should fully expect to take a total loss on the defensive leg of the spread.
 This means you should value (1) at essentially zero.
 Accordingly, you should view the defensive leg of a spread as overpriced unless it is a good value for (2) alone.
 In other words, it should release capital to you at a reasonable interest rate.
+Further, regardless of the price, you should only buy the defensive leg if you have an immediate need for capital.

 What is a reasonable interest rate?
 I personally indulge a bit.
-In principle, your broker's margin rate is the correct comparison, but I typically allow myself to pay a 10% annual rate.
+In principle, your broker's margin rate is the correct comparison, but I typically allow myself to pay up to a 10% annual rate.
 Some benchmarks:

 1. A 7 DTE 10 dollar strike should cost at most 2 dollars.
 2. A 7 DTE 25 dollar strike should cost at most 5 dollars.